all-in-one-of/kb3d-for-houdini/README.md

 ## Overview

-*KitBash3D for Houdini* is a free an opensource tool bundle to import [KitBash3D](https://kitbash3d.com/) kits into [SideFX Houdini](https://www.sidefx.com/), prep for rendering in Mantra or Karma and export as BGEO and/or USD.
+KitBash3D for Houdini (KB3DfH) is a free an opensource tool bundle to import [KitBash3D](https://kitbash3d.com/) kits into [SideFX Houdini](https://www.sidefx.com/), prep for rendering in Mantra or Karma and export as BGEO and USD.

-## Workflow
+## Getting started

-KB3D4H
+To get started with _KB3DfH_, we put down a KB3D Import SOP in either a Geometry Object or a SOP Create LOP, depending on your preferred way of working and

 test image: